Federico Stefanovich

 After that, I decided to use cast bronze to play with something new and see where new possibilities with this process could take me, and now I’m integrating fiberglass for the same reason.
 I try to always experiment with new materials and see where my creativity can go with the new context and limitations.

 I think it’s difficult to start off as a designer doing only sculptural work.
 I would recommend working in a studio first, or doing more commercial work in the beginning, to get familiar with processes, logistics, production, and building commercial relationships.
-Doing so will allow you to gain experience and have a balanced transition to doing art pieces once you are familiar with the world around it.
+Doing so will allow you to gain experience and have a balanced transition to doing art pieces once you are familiar with the world around you.
 Surround yourself with people who can mentor you along the way and supportive collaborators.

 Mexican Neomodernism.